emacs-mirror/emacs/mps/manual/source/topic/format.rst

-If you have one of these use cases, you should pass the :c:macro:`MPS_KEY_FMT_HEADER_SIZE` :term:`keyword argument` to :c:func:`mps_fmt_create_k`, specifying the size of the header: that is, the offset of a client pointer from the base of the memory block.
+If you have one of these use cases, you should pass the :c:macro:`MPS_KEY_FMT_HEADER_SIZE` :term:`keyword argument` to :c:func:`mps_fmt_create_k`, specifying the size of the header: that is, the offset of a :term:`client pointer` from the base of the memory block.

 There are some cautions to be observed when using in-band headers:

-1. The format methods (other than the :term:`padding method`) receive *client pointers* (that is, pointers past the header) but all other MPS functions expect to receive and return *base pointers* (that is, pointers to the base of the block where the header is stored).
+1. The format methods (other than the :term:`padding method`) receive :term:`client pointers` (that is, pointers past the header) but all other MPS functions expect to receive and return :term:`base pointers` (that is, pointers to the base of the block where the header is stored).

    In particular, :c:func:`mps_reserve` and :c:func:`mps_alloc` always
    hand out base pointers, and :c:func:`mps_free` expects to receive